Counselling & Psychological Support Services

 Psychological Support Services

-The PSS service provided by The Gender Centre is a short term face to face psychological service providing 9 sessions in a 12 month period our psychologist has expertise in working with adults young people and children.To be eligible for the PSS, an individual must be referred in by a G P.
+The PSS service provided by The Gender Centre is a short term face to face psychological service providing 9 sessions at no cost to the client our psychologist's have expertise in working with adults young people and children.To be eligible for the PSS, an individual must be referred in by a G P. ( Please note if you are out of the CESPHN area you can still accsess the psychologist by obtaing a referral from your GP along with a Mental Health plan that way we can bulk bill you )

 The psychological support service is particularly suitable for underserviced and/or hard to reach populations: i.e transgender gender questioning and gender diverse people.